 |⚠ NOTE!
 In case you aren’t running under the “Pro” plan and your user type isn’t an “Admin”, you will have to upgrade your plan to “Pro”.|

-Verify that you are on a “Pro” plan and your user level is set to “Admin”.
+Verify that your plan type is “PRO” and your level is “Admin“.

 Navigate to “Outbound Management” (Shield icon)